dart-lang/site-www/src/null-safety/migration-guide.md

 Before migrating your package's code, update its dependencies to null-safe versions:

-1. Run `dart pub upgrade --null-safety` to upgrade to the latest versions supporting null safety.
+1. Run `dart pub upgrade --null-safety` to upgrade to the   versions supporting null safety.
    **Note:** This command changes your `pubspec.yaml` file.